DataDog/datadog-agent/docs/dev/contributing.md

 #### After the first review

 After the first review, to make follow-up reviews easier:
-- Avoid force pushes.
-In particular rewriting the history that was already reviewed, which makes follow up reviews painful as GitHub loses track of each comments.
+- Avoid force pushes: rewriting the history that was already reviewed makes follow-up reviews painful as GitHub loses track of each comment.
+Instead, address reviews with additional commits on the PR branch.
 - Resolve merge conflicts with `main` using `git merge origin/main`

 #### How to merge to `main`